morj12/android-guided-projects/README.md

 ### Description

-Simple application which main purpose is to learn how RecyclerView adapters work.
+Application which main purpose is to learn how RecyclerView adapters work.

 ### Technology